 Falls ghost-hunting enthusiasts spent some time checking out the

 former sanitarium.
 They invited a local television journalist to document

 their adventure.
 One member of the expedition later reported on a

 camera quickly lost power despite a fresh battery, as did the audio

 recorders they took inside the old building.
 The boo blogger said

 that during their visit they felt as if they were being watched, experienced

-occasional rushes of cold air and chills, as well as a general sense of “heaviness.”
+occasional rushes of cold air and chills, as well as a general sense

-before the amateur investigators got permission to visit
+Not long before the amateur investigators got permission to visit

 the Jazz Age building, an investor bought it and had it remodeled,

 former White Sanitarium has once again been a residence for the living,

 folks no more or less crazy than any of us.

 © Mike Cox

 30, 2013 column